Mutisyavin/familyLink/SOCIAL_AUTH_SETUP.md

 This guide will help you set up social media authentication for LegacyLink.

+## Current Implementation Status

+**Demo Mode**: The current implementation is a simplified demo version that simulates social authentication flows.
+This was implemented to avoid dependency issues with `expo-auth-session` package.

+### What's Working Now:
+- ✅ Social authentication UI with Google, Facebook, Instagram, TikTok buttons
+- ✅ Simulated authentication flows with mock user data
+- ✅ Complete authentication form with email fallback
+- ✅ User session management with AsyncStorage
+- ✅ Seamless navigation after authentication

+### For Production Implementation:

+To implement real OAuth flows, you'll need to:

 ## Environment Variables

 Create a `.env` file in your project root with the following variables: